 Survey

 One way to get ESES in the news is to create news.
-Surveys are ann effective way to accomplish this.
-To this point, on May 14, USA Today ran a front page USA Today/CNN/Gallup Poll on the public's view of solutions to U.S. energy problems.
+Surveys are an effective way to accomplish this objective.
+To this point, on May 14, USA Today ran a front page USA Today/CNN/Gallup Poll on the public's view of solutions to US energy problems.
 We think a similar poll would work in New York.

 The survey we are proposing will probe New Yorkers' opinions on solutions to the NY energy problem.
-(Our consumer focus group research showed that New Yorkers agree, at least in principal, with ESES on a number of issues.)
+(Recall that our consumer focus group research showed that New Yorkers agree, at least in principal, with ESES on a number of issues.)

 Assuming the results support our position, we will develop a press release to announce our findings to the media.
 We would aim to release the results to coincide with the first day of summer (June 21).